 The line between wholesale and distribution can be confusing and oftentimes blurred.
 In this post, we’ll break down the differences between the two and how your business can leverage wholesale to lower costs and increase profits.

 What is Wholesale Distribution?

 Wholesale businesses work by selling merchandise at a wholesale price to retailers, boutiques, or other types of businesses.
 Similarly, wholesale distribution works by buying in bulk and reselling to retailers who then sell to consumers.
 Distributors also handle the logistics and warehousing of manufacturer merchandise.
-You can think of “distribution” being the middleman between manufactures and businesses that sell directly to consumers.
+You can think of “distribution” as the middleman between manufacturers and businesses that sell directly to consumers.

 Finding a Wholesale Partner

 Reaching out to a manufacturer of interest directly can remove the costs associated with the distributor as a middleman.
 If your business is too small for their minimum order, ask about their established wholesale distribution channels.
 Wholesale distributors may be able to sell your business a smaller minimum order at a higher price per item.
 Keep in mind, the fewer people involved in your wholesale distribution purchase, the larger your profit margins will be.

 When you reach out, make sure to ask any questions about where materials are sourced, and about their ethical and sustainable background.
 Consumers are more involved in their purchases, so look to wholesale distribution partners to give you an extra layer of credibility in the eyes of consumers.

 Here’s a checklist of some information you should ask for at your first wholesale distribution meeting: